kanevundi/dsc-phase-1-project-v2-4/README.md

 ### Popularity

 I examined each movie in TMDB and categorized them according to their respective genres.
-Based on my analysis, I identified the seven most commonly occurring genres, which are
+Based on my analysis, I identified the five most commonly occurring genres, which are
 1. Adventure
 2. Action
 3. Fantasy